 In a previous post, we saw that the best time of day to spend with the Lord Jesus is in the morning, before we get caught up in the busyness of our day.
 Now, we’ll look at some principles and practical tips that will help us build up this habit.

-For instance, we know regular—not occasional—exercise helps us feel better, work more efficiently, and even live longer.
-Keeping these positive benefits in mind motivates us to get off our chairs, get active and moving, and persevere, especially when we don’t feel like exercising.
+Establishing good habits requires motivation, whether positive or negative.
+For example, if we know that regular exercise helps us feel better, work more efficiently, and even live longer, we’re more likely to get up and start moving.
+Keeping these benefits in mind pushes us to persevere, even when we don’t feel like exercising.

-Similarly, habitually spending personal time with the Lord Jesus each morning positively affects our spiritual life and our daily living.
-When we enjoy Him and His Word in the morning, we’re nourished and supplied with His life to face the challenges of the day.
-And by being nourished, we’ll grow in the life of Christ.
+Likewise, spending time with the Lord Jesus each morning directly affects our spiritual life and our daily living.
+When we enjoy Him and His Word in the morning, we’re nourished and supplied with His life.
+As a result, we grow in the life of Christ.

-To establish the habit of spending time with the Lord every morning is no different.
-It takes time and repeated practice, and restarting after our lapses.
+Building up the habit of spending time with the Lord each morning is no exception.
+It takes time and practice to make this a normal part of our lives.

 Some practical pointers:

-Spend time to first pray about this matter.
-The Lord wants to have a personal relationship with us and will surely answer our prayers about this.
-He will faithfully remind us of our desire and intention to build this habit.
-We can pray, “Lord Jesus, I really want to start my day with You, not other things.
-Lord, supply me with grace in the morning to put everything else aside so I can be with You first.”
-Praying about this opens the way for the Lord to be the grace we need to build this healthy habit morning after morning.
+1. Spend time to first pray.
+The Lord wants a personal relationship with us, so surely He will answer our prayers concerning this matter.
+We can pray, “Lord Jesus, I really want to start my day with You, not with so many other things.
+Lord, supply me with the grace each morning to put everything else aside so I can be with You first.”
+Prayer opens the way for the Lord to be the grace we need to build up this healthy spiritual habit.